haade-administrator/haade.fr/_posts/en/2021-08-26-kobol-helios-64-its-over.md

 redirect_from:
   - /en/blog/news/kobol-helios-64-cest-termine/
 ---
-On Wednesday 25 August, the company [Kobol.io](https://blog.kobol.io/2021/08/25/we-are-pulling-the-plug/){:target="_blank"} **decided to put an end to the adventure** of the open source helios 64 NAS (network attached storage) storage box.
+On Wednesday 25 August, the company [Kobol.io](https://blog.kobol.io/2021/08/25/we-are-pulling-the-plug/){: target="_blank"} **decided to put an end to the adventure** of the open source helios 64 NAS (network attached storage) storage box.

 After a **very difficult year 2020** due to soaring prices for electronic components and ever longer delivery times.
 The 3 friends of the company had decided at the end of April to take a break.
 First announced at two months, it has grown to over 4 months.